juansierr4/FriendlyFades/README.md

-This is PunchPals through react-native and expo
+This is FriendlyFades through react-native and expo

 First, you will need to start **Metro**, the JavaScript _bundler_ that ships _with_ React Native.